Plympton St Mary, Devon

 In 1912, the Plympton St Mary Union established childrens cottage homes at 12-13 Beaumont Terrace, Crownhill, Plymouth.

-- Plymouth and West Devon Record Office, Unit 3, Clare Place, Plymouth PL4 0JW.
+- Plymouth and West Devon Record Office, The Box, Tavistock Place, Plymouth, Devon PL4 8AX.
 Relatively few records survive.

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.